plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

         maxSurge: 1
 ```

-After you have made the above change, you can use "terraform plan" to see whether the syntax is correct and with "terraform apply" you can have the change defined above carried out.
+After you have made the above change, you can use "terraform plan" to see if the syntax is correct and "terraform apply" to apply the change.

-It's important to remember that just because the syntax is correct, it doesn't mean it cannot fail during an "apply".
-This can have multiple reasons, for example:
+It's important to remember that just because the syntax is correct doesn't mean it can't fail during an "apply".
+This can happen for a number of reasons such as:

 1. Desired resources exceed what is available in the cluster.
 So more CPU, RAM, etc. is required.
 The plan will be executed here, but Gardener will produce an error at some point during execution because the resources have been exhausted.

-2. You define something that doesn't exist, such as under machine / type, where in our example we selected the following type "SCS-2V:4:100".
-If you specify a machine type here that is not provided in this form, e.g. "SCS-1V:2:100", i.e. only VCPU core and 2GB RAM, then everything will be displayed by "plan" as everything is OK , but an "apply" returns an error:
+2. You define something that doesn’t exist, such as under machine / type, where in our example we selected the following type “SCS-2V:4:100”.
+If you specify a machine type that does not exist, e.g. "SCS-1V:2:100", i.e. only one VCPU core and 2 GB RAM, then "plan" will show everything as OK, but "apply" will return an error:

 ```bash
 .workers[0].machine.type: Unsupported value: "SCS-1V:2:100": supported values: "SCS-16V:32:100", "SCS-16V:64:100", "SCS-2V:16:50", "SCS-2V:4:100", "SCS-2V:8:100", "SCS-4V:16:100", "SCS-4V:32:100", "SCS-4V:8:100", "SCS-8V:16:100", "SCS-8V:32:100", "SCS-8V:8:100"]